cpctri/cpcomputer/README.md

 # cpcomputer
 cpcomputer website
 <br>
-for the knowldge of student
+for the knowldge of student of cp computer vaisali nagar